Sections Of This Article:

 An interesting study at the University of London showed that looking at art can create in an instant dopamine release, resulting in feelings and emotions similar to looking at someone you love.

-This relates to some art jewelry which cannot be worn, and to some examples of the conceptual art movement in the 1960’s to ’70’s which valued concepts over the aesthetic and commercial properties of artworks, sometimes going as far as creating a poster for an art exhibition which would never exist . . . the abstract concept of the possibility of an exhibition itself being the work of art.
+This relates to some art jewellery which cannot be worn, and to some examples of the conceptual art movement in the 1960’s to ’70’s which valued concepts over the aesthetic and commercial properties of artworks, sometimes going as far as creating a poster for an art exhibition which would never exist . . . the abstract concept of the possibility of an exhibition itself being the work of art.

 Collaborations between artists and watchmakers typically result in a part of the watch, often the dial, having some obviously artistic properties while still having a function.

-A few watches have parts which have no functional purpose, such as the “khumeia” by Simon Pierre Delord, which has Art Nouveau influenced metalwork around a small conventional watch face.
+A few watches have significant parts which have no functional purpose, such as the “khumeia” by Simon Pierre Delord, which has Art Nouveau influenced metalwork around a small conventional watch face.

-Our Fractal Emergence watch has a strong focus on the 3D fractal, which has no practical function at all, and is there to be enjoyed for its own sake.
+Our Fractal Emergence watch has a strong focus on the 3D fractal, which has no practical function at all, and is there to be enjoyed for its own sake:

 Art Is Focused More On Aesthetics Than On Functionality.